 But a lender is more than just a human Rolodex: they are customer service representatives of the highest order that know the needs and goals of the buyers they serve.
 Flexibility and positivity are key assets that instill confidence in a borrower that they are getting both the best deal and the best person to monitor that deal.
 Transactions are made and lost in the details, and simply following up and having top-level promptness to issues can often make that difference.

 A lender is an asset by both knowing the detail of a transaction as it draws near a closing, and being there when those details are disputed.
 People make mistakes, and as a solid lender, one must factor in the element of surprise and indecision.
 Being confident in your ability to close a transaction can have transformative powers itself: an anxious buyer often doesn’t purchase, and a vague loan is a poor business.
 By managing a consistent mental façade and a straightforward artistry in loan-making, a lender expands his or her reputation and makes a critical impression in their market.

-Mortgagee Title has some terrific referral services for lenders, please call us at 407-843-400, or feel free to contact us online.
+Mortgagee Title has some terrific referral services for lenders.
+Please call Cat Brower, Director of Business Development, at 407-325-4434, or email: firstname.lastname@example.org.